 New Year, New Home, New You?

-Interest rates are trending up so far in 2017, but they are still extremely low.
+Interest rates are trending up, but they are still extremely low.

 Recent studies show that buying is still cheaper than renting.
 2017 is a great year for first-time home buyers looking to finally purchase their first home.

 What do buyers need to know and do to get great home loans and make their dreams of homeownership a reality?

 Here are some tips for first-time home buyers ready to buy a home of their own.